Igea Marina The Off Season Beach Ghost Town On The Italian Riviera

 For another day trip, we went into Rimini and caught the bus and left Italy for a day in San Marino.
 We strolled up and up in the old town.
 We saw 2 of the 3 towers that protected this independent republic.

 Walking Around Rimini

-If hotel availability is low, it is probably because few places are open.
-This might mean low rates, but we found that rates and availability still peaked on weekends for the few locations that were open.
-You might be better with a car than relying on less than regular public transit to open up eating options (and make sure to eat when you do day trips).
-But if you are of hearty Canadian stock, you can wrap in a towel and enjoy an empty beach and the sun that is still warm in September!
+If hotel availability was low, it was probably because few places were open.
+This might mean low rates.
+But we found that rates and availability still peaked on weekends for the few locations still open.
+You might be better with a car than relying on less than regular public transit.
+This would open up eating options.
+And make sure to eat on day trips!
+But as hearty Canadian stock, we still wrapped in a towel and enjoyed an empty beach.
+And the sun was still warm in September!

 What is your favourite beach town on the Adriatic side of Italy?
 Have you visited Igea Marina the off season beach ghost town?
 Do you have any other tips to share?